Attendance Credit Loss Overview

 Restoring Loss of Credit

-How to delete a credit loss record
+How to manually delete a credit loss record

 Visit the student's Grades tab.
 The courses that have a credit adjustment record will show the code of the credit loss reason (ex: 'AF') to the right of the course's grades: